jnschalk/digibyte/README.md

 Softforks: 4.
 CSV, NVersionBits, SegWit & ReserveAlgo

 You can mine DigiByte on one of five separate mining algorithms.
 Each algo averages out to mine 20% of new blocks.
 This allows for much greater decentralization than other blockchains.
-An attacker with 99% of of any individual algorithm would still be unable to hardfork the blockchain, making DigiByte much more secure against PoW attacks than other blockchains.
+[Explanation by Jared Tate](https://twitter.com/jaredctate/status/1254788307071852544) why an attacker would still be unable to hardfork the blockchain, making DigiByte much more secure against PoW attacks than other blockchains.

 DigiShield Hardfork: Block 67,200, Feb.
 28th, 2014